'One Awkward Board Meeting:' Tech CEO, HR Head's Alleged Affair Caught On Coldplay Kiss Cam

 Neither Byron nor Cabot has issued a public statement, but their silence hasn’t slowed the wildfire of online reactions.

-According to LinkedIn, Byron has been CEO of Astronomer since July 2023.
+Byron has been CEO of Astronomer since July 2023, according to his now-deleted LinkedIn page.
 The company, which helps clients manage data infrastructure, has earned a sterling reputation in the enterprise tech space, with clients including banks and media firms.

 Cabot joined nine months ago as the company’s head of human resources.
 One line from her LinkedIn profile is now drawing particular attention — and raised eyebrows: “I lead by example and win trust with employees of all levels, from CEOs to managers to assistants,” it says.